Welcome to the Competence Center for Lightweight Design (LLK)

-The Centre of Excellence for Lightweight Design at Landshut University of Applied Sciences
+The Competence Center for Lightweight Design at Landshut University of Applied Sciences

-The Centre of Excellence for Lightweight Design at Landshut University of Applied Sciences (LLK) is a research institute founded by Professor Dr. Ing.
+The Competence Center for Lightweight Design at Landshut University of Applied Sciences (LLK) is a research institute founded by Professor Dr. Ing.
 Otto Huber in 2002 and which is attached to the university's Faculty of Mechanical Engineering.
 Professor Dr. Ing.
 Holger Saage, Professor Dr. Ing.
 Hubert Klaus and Professor Dr. Ing.
 Walter Fischer joined the LLK in 2010, 2012 and 2015 respectively.
-The following superbly equipped laboratories are all part of the centre of excellence: lightweight construction, lightweight mechanics, materials technology and physical analysis, and lightweight materials.
+The following superbly equipped laboratories are all part of the competence center: lightweight construction, lightweight mechanics, materials technology and physical analysis, and lightweight materials.
 The key areas of research at the LLK are lightweight materials, lightweight construction and manufacturing and joining technologies.

 The institute's budget is financed by publicly funded research projects and by research and development contracts with various partners from industry.
 The establishment of the key research priority of lightweight design made it possible to expand the laboratory facilities of the LLK and create three posts for research associates.
 This has resulted in work being done to significantly expand expertise in the fields of cyclic damage, structural stability and fracture mechanics, material characterisation and modelling, materials testing and in bonding technology and fibre composite technology.
 The close cooperation with the lightweight design cluster means that there is contact with numerous lightweight design-oriented companies.
 The LLK maintains intensive partnerships with several universities, among other things in relation to cooperative doctoral degrees.